Dropbox

 Rationale

-Dropbox has not publicly fired customers, suppliers, or vendors based on political views or religious beliefs.
-The company received a score of 100 on the Corporate Equality Index from the Human Rights Campaign (HRC).
-Among other requirements, this means Dropbox has pledged to vet vendors based on LGBTQ policies (1)(2).
-Dropbox Senior Director of Product Design Jasmin Friedl stated that she was “prioritizing” people of color in hiring practices (3).
+Dropbox received a score of 100 on the 2023 Corporate Equality Index (CEI) from the Human Rights Campaign (HRC), a political stakeholder group.
+The company recruits employees based on sexual identity issues.
+The company discriminates against vendors that do not promote divisive sex and gender policies, indicating it prioritizes sexual issues over merit (1)(2).
+The company’s Senior Director of Product Design Jasmin Friedl stated that she was “prioritizing” people of color in hiring practices (3).

 Criteria